wangchning/vocabulary/Vocabulary.md

 Recursion is the process of repeating items in a self-similar way.
 Recursion can be *implemented* in Scratch by making a block that uses itself.
 This can be used to create *fractals*.
 A fractal is pattern that produces a picture, which contains an infinite amount of copies of itself.
 - The *droste effect* is an example of recursion.

+### reluctantly
+* She reluctantly agreed to step down as managing director.
+* Reluctandly, he did what I asked.
+* He was most *indignant* that we had been allowed to come this far and reluctantly admitted that our pass was good.

 ### reminisce  &emsp; /"remi'nis/
 - On their wedding anniversary, Lenny and Jean reminisced about their first date.
 - The grandparents sat there, reminiscing all afternoon.